Things slow down a little on a dairy farm in summertime

 Farmers sometimes use irrigation to help pasture grow when it’s very dry – it’s just like watering the plants in your garden during summer.
 Technology helps farmers decide when the pasture needs water and how much to use too.
 Water used for irrigation is often collected and recycled from other parts of the farm.

 Just like we need to wear hats and be sun-smart, farmers have to make sure their cows stay cool during summer.
-Some of things they do are:
+Some of the things they do are:

 - Make sure cows have lots of clean water to drink (fact: cows can drink over 100L of water each per day in summer)